Nesdood007/kde-plasma-ringtones/README.md

 These sounds were put together initially for the [KDE Plasma Mobile Audio Competition](https://community.kde.org/Promo/Plasma_Mobile_Audio_Competition).
 Please be sure to read the license section below if you decide to use these sounds or music in one of your projects.

+__All audio to be entered into the contest is located under the `/final_sounds` directory.__

+## Previewing these entries

+You can either download the tracks and play them back, or you can hear the tracks on [Soundcloud](https://soundcloud.com/nesdood007).

 ## License

 The sounds included in this repo are licensed as [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).